dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 > The purpose of this post is to briefly present a simple mechanistic framework through which we can understand
 > historical processes and project future developments in a more structured way.

+# Meta-identities
+Identities are not static entities.
+They evolve slowly over time.
+All ancient cultures that have survived to the present day (Egyptians, Chinese, Greeks, Indians, Iranians, etc.) have passed through different civilizational epochs, undergoing major transformations along the way.

+The Greeks, specifically, have passed through three major epochs and two major transitions: Mycenaean to Classical to Orthodox (using the term Orthodox here in a broad cultural sense, not merely in its religious aspect).
+Each cultural phase forms a distinct identity without however, beginning from a blank slate.
+Rather, it incorporates the previous one and evolves from it, forming a continuous “identity branch”.
+This process never stops.
+Identities continue to evolve even within a single epoch, although the changes are milder.

+Understanding the characteristics that define an identity, together with knowledge of its historical path, facilitates the recognition of an identity branch which, in the Greek case, encompasses the Mycenaean, the Classical and the Orthodox form.
+When viewed as a whole, the notion of an "identity of identities," or a **meta-identity** becomes evident.
+An identity that spans the entire branch.

+**More about the Greek case** <br>
+During the first major transition, from the Mycenaean to the Classical form, the Bronze Age Collapse and the subsequent Dark Ages brought profound transformations.
+The political organization changed dramatically.
+The palatial system collapsed and the great administrative centers were largely abandoned.
+Parts of the historical memory were lost, most notably the writing system.
+Religion also evolved.
+Some deities disappeared while others rose to prominence or assumed new roles.
+Yet the fundamental religious worldview remained largely unchanged.
+The Greek language survived, and with it many elements of historical memory, including myths, legends and heroic traditions.
+These transformations unfolded over several centuries, until, at the other end, a new cultural entity emerged.
+It was clearly distinct from its predecessor, yet equally clearly its continuation.
+This new identity continued to evolve, although at the slower pace characteristic of a stable civilizational epoch.
+While political organizations changed repeatedly, all other aspects of identity evolved much more mildly.

+The next great transition was that from Greco-Roman antiquity to the medieval world, which produced the most profound transformation of the Greek identity: from its Classical to its Orthodox form.
+The most obvious change was, of course, the adoption of Christianity, accompanied by fundamental changes in the political organization, following the fall of Rome and the establishment of a new political entity, the Eastern Roman Empire.
+Over the course of several centuries, the Orthodox identity of “Romios” took shape.
+Once again, the Greek language endured, preserving alongside it much of the historical memory of the previous era.
+Just as the Mycenaean world co-shaped the Classical one, the Classical world co-shaped the Orthodox one, transmitting its influence despite the challenges that followed the rise of Christianity.
+One consequence of this enduring continuity was the European Renaissance, which was ignited by the Byzantine scholarship that preserved, copied, and ultimately transmitted the classical works to the West, following the Fall of Constantinople.

+The intelligentsia has always been aware of the branch to which it belonged, and of its root, as is evident from its writings.
+For the uneducated medieval peasant however, the Orthodox identity, that of Romios, was naturally the dominant one, since it had constituted his everyday reality for centuries.
+The role of the modern Greek state was to demonstrate and underscore the continuity of the Greek cultural branch and to cultivate an awareness of the Greek meta-identity through knowledge and education.
+At this point, it is important to distinguish education from propaganda.
+Teaching historical truth is an obligation.
+Teaching falsehoods by contrast, is both toxic and dangerous, as is the case in some modern states.

+**A few words about the Turkish case** <br>
+The notion of a meta-identity can also be observed in younger cultures.
+Turkish culture for example, exhibits a comparable pattern when viewed across a sufficiently long historical timescale.
+The sense of identity of a 7th-century AD nomadic Tengrist Göktürk of the Asian Steppe would have differed profoundly from that of a modern Muslim Turk in Asia Minor.
+Nevertheless, the Göktürks are rightly regarded as part of the broader Turkish cultural heritage, as reflected in the modern Turkish education system, cultivating a Turkish meta-identity that transcends the distinct historical identities that compose it.